TandsPM/quizBusters/THEPLAN.md

 * as a REGISTERED USER
   - i can make a quiz with many questions in different formats
             --> because to attract users the app needs to be flexible

   - i can do anything an unregistered user can do
             --> because we will only add more functionalities for Premium Users

+  - i can not see the link to register as a new user
+            --> because i am already a user

   - i can edit and delete my own quizzes but am unable to edit or delete quizzes by others
             --> because login security is important

 * as a UNREGISTERED USER
   - i can take quizzes,
             --> because to attract users the app needs to be flexible

   - i can share quizzes,
             --> because to attract users the app needs to be flexible

   - i can share results,
             --> because to attract users the app needs to be flexible

   - i can log in,
             --> because to attract users the app needs to be flexible

   - i can register as a registered user
             --> because to attract users the app needs to be flexible